theodi/synthetic-data-tutorial/README.md

 generator.save_synthetic_data(filepaths.hospital_ae_data_synthetic_random)
 ```

+#### Attribute Comparison

-Lastly, we'll compare each attribute in the original data to the synthetic data by generating plots of histograms using the `ModelInspector` class.
+We'll compare each attribute in the original data to the synthetic data by generating plots of histograms using the `ModelInspector` class.

 ```python
 synthetic_df = pd.read_csv(synthetic_data_filepath)